apiumhub/vyouSDK-android/README.md

 fun getLogin(actResultCaller: ActivityResultCaller) = VYouLoginManager(actResultCaller)
 ```
 The activityResultCaller can be an activity or a fragment, this class can call APIs of type Activity#startActivityForResult without having to manage the request codes, and converting the request/response to an Intent.
-It's necessary to call this function before the onCreate of your Activity or fragment.
+It's necessary to call this function before the onCreate of your Activity or Fragment.
 You can do it like this:
 ```kotlin
 private val vyouLogin = VYou.getLogin(this)
 ```